-SECTION 9.5 - BOOTS, COVERALLS, RAINCOATS, RAINPANTS
+SECTION 9.5 - BOOTS, COVERALLS, RAINCOATS, RAIN PANTS

-In addition to Section 9.4 above, the shall provide work boots, coveralls, and adequate rainpants and adequate hooded raincoats to the employees.
+In addition to Section 9.4 above, the District shall provide toe protected work boots, coveralls, and adequate rainpants and adequate hooded raincoats to the employees.
 These items shall be replaced at the request of the employee on approval of their Supervisor.

-The District shall provide toe-protected work boots at employee's request.
 All items covered by this section remain the property of the District.